hubleto/developer/book/content/pages/creating-modules.md

 **Components** - Contains files for form, table or any other React components

-**Controllers** - Contains controllers defining the behaviour of models and defining a View
+**Controllers** - Contains controllers defining the behavior of models and defining a View

 **Controllers/API** - Contains controllers that return a JSON response